-Conforming Loan Limits Increase in 2019
+Conforming Loan Limits Increase Again

 To qualify as a conforming loan and to receive the benefits of increased loan limits, the loan must meet qualifying guidelines set by Fannie Mae or Freddie Mac.
 This includes:

 Meeting minimum credit score requirements (generally 620 FICO)

 And most importantly, the loan amount must be at/below the conforming loan limit

 The reason for the increase in loan limits